janik6n/docker-demos/neo4j/README.md

 Now that all prerequisites are in order, it's time to run the container.
 With the options set as below,

 - the container is run as daemon,
-- no authentication is required (we could require it by using `--env NEO4J_AUTH=neo4j/<password>` instead)
+- no authentication is required (we could set/require it by using `--env NEO4J_AUTH=neo4j/<password>` instead)
 - data will be stored in `data`,
 - logs will be written to `logs`,
 - conf will be used from `conf`,
-- plugins will be included and run from `plugins`
+- plugins will be included and run from `plugins`.
-**on the host** for persistence.

 `docker run -d --publish=7474:7474 --publish=7687:7687 --volume=$(pwd)/data:/data --volume=$(pwd)/logs:/logs --volume=$(pwd)/conf:/conf --volume=$(pwd)/plugins:/plugins --env=NEO4J_AUTH=none --name my_neo4j neo4j:3.2.3`

-So, with the container running -- we can check the status with `docker ps -a` -- it's time to open a web browser and head to `http://localhost:7474/browser/`.
+So, with the container running -- we can check the status with `docker ps -a` -- it's time to open a web browser and head to <http://localhost:7474/browser/>.
 Should all have gone well, we should see Neo4j's web GUI.

 We can verify that the plugin have loaded correctly by querying